linkerd/website/linkerd.io/content/2/tasks/books.md

 ```

 This command creates a namespace for the demo, downloads its Kubernetes
 resource manifest and uses `kubectl` to apply it to your cluster.
-The
+The app
-app is comprised of Kubernetes deployments and services that run in the
+comprises the Kubernetes deployments and services that run in the `booksapp`
-`booksapp` namespace.
+namespace.

 Downloading a bunch of containers for the first time takes a little while.
-Kubernetes can tell you when all the services are running and ready for traffic.
+Kubernetes can tell you when all the services are running and ready for
+traffic.
 Wait for that to happen by running:

 ```bash
 kubectl -n booksapp rollout status deploy webapp